nrhuang/stormhacks2025/README.md

 # AI Repair Assistant

-A Flask-based web application that uses your computer's camera and Google's Gemini AI to identify objects and provide step-by-step repair instructions.
+A React + Flask web application that uses your computer's camera and Google's Gemini AI to identify objects and provide step-by-step repair instructions.

 ## Features